 Throughout the year, students complete a series of long-term projects, including in-depth studies of a plot of land, a country, and a commodity.
 They develop skills in analytical and creative writing, oral presentation, research and data analysis, and collaboration.
 Core habits such as reflection, perseverance, and critical thinking are intentionally cultivated across all three courses.

 Students demonstrate their learning through essays, experiments, presentations, wikis, and teaching peers.
-They will emerge from this program able to:

--Observe and critically analyze their environment
+- Observe and critically analyze their environment

--Collect and interpret GIS data
+- Collect and interpret GIS data

--Write in both scientific and literary forms
+- Write in both scientific and literary forms

--Synthesize scientific and historical facts into meaning
+- Synthesize scientific and historical facts into meaning

--Embrace complexity, ambiguity, and the iterative nature of learning
+- Embrace complexity, ambiguity, and the iterative nature of learning

 Writing and Research